 Bob logged almost 25 miles during an initial test/demo ride the day he acquired it to be certain it had the potential to be brought back to the highest levels of three-wheeled fun despite it’s very good history and personal knowledge of the original owner.
 Before we even placed it into the service schedule for all the things he wanted to be completed, we did one critical item so he could use it at the 2018 Ride for Kids® event, here in the Baltimore-Washington area in late September.
 He had the honor of being a VIP Escort for one very nice young woman who once had a brain tumor but is doing great these days.
 She thoroughly enjoyed her 53 mile ride that Sunday morning as her parents watched her exit and then return two hours later.

-It’s now headed for the complete servicing by one of the Master Tech’s here at Bob’s.
-When that’s done, Bob will check it out on one more good test ride (it’s just a great machine and he loves sidecars) and then our professional in house detailer will get a full day with it, making it look as bright and beautiful as can be.
-At that time, numerous photos will be taken and a final price tag will be attached; the one presented in this initial offering is preliminary, but we felt obligated to share a general price range rather than just say “call for price” as so many websites do.
+This machine has now been completely serviced by one of the Master Tech’s here at Bob’s, and Bob thoroughly checked it out on one more good test ride (it’s just a great machine and he loves sidecars).
+Finally, our professional, in house detailer has had a full day with it, making it look as bright and beautiful as can be.

 The price is always the last thing to be done on most all used offerings because sometimes we select to do more service, spend more dollars and dive in deeper; and occasionally a machine simply turns out to be even nicer than even we’d envisioned it could be.
 Many of the extra things we select to add and spend our money on while performing the service will have long term value and are not just current maintenance items.
 So if it’s available at the point all this is done and it’s on the showroom floor with a sign those who have not already expressed serious interest by calling or scheduling a visit before it’s on the sales floor will have a shot at this very hard to come by and highly desirable machine.